Scarabaeus1031/NEXAH/APPLICATIONS/power_systems/nexah_ieee9/nexah_controller_evolution.md

 but:

-→ predictive (based on system geometry)
+→ predictive (based on geometry)

 ---

+NEXAH does not react to instability.

+It **reads the structure of the system** and moves within it.

+👉 Stability becomes a **navigation problem**

+---

-# 📊 From Collapse → Field → Control
+# 📊 From Collapse → Field → Navigation

 ---